niftynei/lightning-rfc/02-peer-protocol.md

 The node _not responsible_ for initiating the channel:
   - MUST NOT send `update_blockheight`.
+  - if last received `blockheight` is > 1008:
+    - SHOULD fail he channel

 A receiving node:
   - if the `update_blockheight` is less than the last received `blockheight`:
     - SHOULD fail the channel.
   - if the sender is not the initiator:
     - MUST fail the channel.
-  - if `blockheight` is more than 504 blocks behind the current blockheight:
+  - if `blockheight` is more than 1008 blocks behind the current blockheight:
     - SHOULD fail the channel
   - MUST apply the provided blockheight to their commitment transaction

 #### Rationale
-An up-to-date `blockheight` is required to ensure that the funding lease expires 4032 blocks after the channel is established. (??)
+An up-to-date `blockheight` is required to ensure that the funding lease expires 4032 blocks after the channel is established.

 The opener updates the blockheight, as they are motivated to keep the channel open.
 They do this by continuing to decrement the lock on the commitment output for their peer as the funding lease expiration approaches.

+The lessor's lease is only shortened when a new `blockheight` is committed, otherwise it's always 4032 blocks in the future.
+If the peer doesn't update the blockheight, at some point it has to start the closing process to retrieve its funds.
+1008 blocks seems a reasonable (but not compulsory!) answer here.

 ## Message Retransmission